Adults

 Upcoming Forums:

-May 11 - The Rev. Justin Grimm
+May 11 – Rev. Justin Grimm, Assistant to the Bishop for Congregational Vitality

 Kids can hang out at The Neighborhood during the Sunday Forum!
 Children whose parents are attending Sunday Forums are invited to come and hang out in The Neighborhood (right next to the nursery; across the hall from Friendship Hall, where the forums take place) where they can explore and experience free-play options such as The Café, The Church, The Library, The Theater, and more.